SapitoSucio/froggo-guides/docs/script_commands.md

 \***unloadnpc** "**<NPC object name\>**";

-This command will fully unload a NPC object and all of it's duplicates.
+This command will fully unload a NPC object and all of It's duplicates.

 ---------------------------------------